SABBIR-H0SSAIN/Leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains solutions to various LeetCode problems that I've solved.
+This repository contains solutions to some of the LeetCode problems that I've solved.
 The purpose of this repository is to help others understand how to approach and solve different algorithmic challenges.